classyllama/ClassyLlama_OwlCarousel/README.md

 This package makes the JavaScript library [OwlCarousel](https://github.com/OwlCarousel2/OwlCarousel2) available as an M2 module.

-Note that this version of OwlCarousel is UMD compliant per [this active pull request](https://github.com/OwlCarousel2/OwlCarousel2/pull/1048).
+Note that this version of OwlCarousel is UMD compliant per [this fork](https://github.com/classyllama/OwlCarousel2).

 ## Installation Instructions